keeakita/quipbot/README.md

 - Firefox > 48
 - The beta version 6 of Watir (Bundler should take care for this for you)
 - `geckodriver` (available in the AUR)
+- Linux
+    - This uses `Xvfb` via the `headless` Gem, though you may be able to get it working on Windows just by removing that part of the code and dealing with all the windows that pop up

 ## Running